gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 You may notice that we use a POSIX shell script in Windows which, at first, may throw you into a loop.
-The reason we are doing so is to have a single codebase on all supported operating systems.
+The reason we are doing so is to have a single codebase for all supported operating systems.
 To rectify the mismatch between Windows and POSIX environments, we rely on [GNU-TK](https://github.com/gapotchenko/gnu-tk).

 Let's create a bridge script file `C:\Server\bin\run.bat` that will be